ManuelFrigerio/rails-blueprint/README.md

 # README

 ## Overview
-Rails Blueprint is a boilerplate app to create Rails 5 easily and quickly
+Rails Blueprint is a boilerplate app to create Rails 5 easily and quickly.
+This boilerplate was born from an internal document that you can find [here](https://www.notion.so/maitre/Rails-5-App-Setup-Blueprint-d8b70c50d62f4bf5a4607ee7a7b994ac).

+Ideas/feedback/suggestions are welcome.
+Please open a PR to suggest a new feature.

 ## Libraries
 Libraries included in this rails app: